Befriend Your Brain

 Grasp the Executive Functions

-In Befriend Your Brain, you will learn the executive functions and how they relate to day-to-day life and work.
+After Befriend Your Brain, you will know the 9 executive functions in delicious detail, and understand how they impact your day-to-day life and work.

 Jump to RegistrationThe 'knowability' of executive function and gentle self-assessment is the first step.